JohanSwannie/React-Hooks/readme.txt

-This Repository will contain a sample of a Website with it's layouts
+This Repository will contain all the different JavaScript Design Patterns